taylorbell57/ExoSLAM2025_Eureka/README.md

 ## Folder Structure

-Before launching the container, organize your files like this on your machine:
+Before launching the container, create the following folders on your machine:

 ```
 eureka_tutorial/
-├── notebooks/          # Jupyter notebooks
+├── notebooks/          # Jupyter notebooks will automatically be copied here
 ├── crds_cache/         # CRDS reference files will be cached here automatically
 └── data/               # Data inputs and outputs will be located within here
 ```